Accelerated Two-Year Juris Doctor (J.D.) Applicants

 Please note that in regard to answering “yes” to questions involving academic or criminal records, the Board of Bar Examiners may ask for more detailed information.
 Inconsistencies between your law school application and your application to the Bar may cause difficulty with bar admission.
 Failure to make a complete disclosure when answering the below questions may subject a student to disciplinary action.

-Diversity Statement and Additional Addenda (optional)
+Additional Addenda (optional)

-Albany Law School values the diverse perspectives and experiences that our students contribute to our community and classes.
+Albany Law School values a wide range of lived experiences and perspectives that our students contribute to our community and classes.
 We also acknowledge that many applicants have overcome obstacles or hardships to achieve their current level of education.
-If you feel there is information not shared elsewhere in your application that the Admissions Committee may find relevant to their review process, you may choose to submit an optional addendum.
-Brief optional addenda may also be useful to explain LSAT score discrepancies and/or gaps in education or work history.
+If you feel there is information not shared elsewhere in your application that the Admissions Committee may find relevant to their review process, you may choose to submit an optional statement and/or additional addenda.

 Certification